- Australian lenders no longer offer no doc home loans. Low doc home loans may be a suitable alternative for some borrowers.

 What are (or were) no doc home loans?

-Although lenders today don't offer no doc loans to home buyers or property investors, they do offer low doc (or alt doc loans).
-This is where borrowers can apply for a home loan with different documentation.
+These borrowers can get low doc (or alt doc loans) instead.
+This is where borrowers can apply for a home loan with different documentation, like business activity statements or accountant letters.

 How did no doc home loans work?